tdiesler/aries-agent-test-harness/aries-backchannels/camel/README.md

 |   x    | @T001.3-RFC0037 Present Proof of specific types and proof is acknowledged with a Biological Indicators credential type
 |   x    | @T001.4-RFC0037 Present Proof of specific types and proof is acknowledged with multiple credential types
 |   x    | @T001.5-RFC0037 Present Proof where the prover does not propose a presentation of the proof and is acknowledged
-|        | @T003-RFC0037 Present Proof where the prover has proposed the presentation of proof in response to a presentation request and is acknowledged
+|   x    | @T003-RFC0037 Present Proof where the prover has proposed the presentation of proof in response to a presentation request and is acknowledged
-|        | @T003.1-RFC0037 Present Proof where the prover has proposed the presentation of proof from a different credential in response to a presentation request and is acknowledged
+|   x    | @T003.1-RFC0037 Present Proof where the prover has proposed the presentation of proof from a different credential in response to a presentation request and is acknowledged
-|        | @T006-RFC0037 Present Proof where the prover starts with a proposal the presentation of proof and is acknowledged
+|   x    | @T006-RFC0037 Present Proof where the prover starts with a proposal the presentation of proof and is acknowledged

 | Status | Feature: RFC 0160 Aries agent connection functions
 |:------:|:---------------------------------------------------|